 - Role prices– all completed time entries and events are multiplied by the selling price of the role assigned to the doer.

 - Service prices – all completed time entries and events are multiplied by the selling price defined on the quote.

 NB!
-You can choose between role and service prices only if you have enabled Roles for your site.
+You can only choose between role and service prices if you have enabled Roles for your site.
 Otherwise, service prices are applied by default.

 The work-in-progress report shows you a list view of all your ongoing projects and how much revenue each of them has generated.
 Go to Reports > WIP Report to see the list of projects that are currently in the works.
-As always in Scoro, you can customize the view further to filter out any specific projects or include projects of various statuses.
+As always, in Scoro, you can customize the view further to filter out any specific projects or include projects of various statuses.

 To see how your project portfolio is currently doing income-wise, enable the following Data columns from the View button (and don’t forget to bookmark these useful views for easier access later!):

 - Income to date (Actual)–shows you how much you have theoretically earned based on the work that’s been completed so far.
 The number of completed hours is multiplied by the unit selling price.
 The unit selling price is either role-based or service-based, depending on which revenue calculation method is used in the project.

 - Income to date (Capped)– shows the amount you have earned based on the completed activities and their respective selling prices, but only up to the amount quoted to the client.
 In other words, this indicates the amount you can actually invoice for, even if the ‘Income to date (Actual)’ column shows a bigger number.
 Comparing these two columns gives you great insight into which projects have been underquoted.

 - Income – shows revenue based on the invoices you have issued.